mart1rosalie/TEDyS/README.md

 ## Introduction

-**TEDyS** is a Python package to simulate the evolution of **Transposable Elements (TEs)** in a population of genomes under the assumption of **asexual reproduction**.
+**TEDyS** is a Python software to simulate the evolution of **Transposable Elements (TEs)** in a population of genomes under the assumption of **asexual reproduction**.
 The model implements a system of differential equations solved with a stochastic Gillespie algorithm.
 Running simulations produces time-resolved distributions of TEs across genomes, which can be analyzed to study departures from classical Poisson expectations and long-term persistence driven by over-dispersed genomic distributions.

 ---